Safety procedures, video monitoring increase in Maryland public schools

 In Maryland, there have been eight incidents of gunfire on school grounds in high schools and one in an elementary school since 2013, according to an Everytown for Gun Safety study.

-At Great Mills High School in St. Mary’s County in March 2018, a teen fatally shot one student, injured another and killed himself.
+At Great Mills High School in March 2018, a teen fatally shot one student, injured another and killed himself.

 One month earlier, 17 students and staff had been fatally shot at Marjory Stoneman Douglas High School in Parkland, Fla.
 In 2012, at Sandy Hook Elementary School in Newton, Conn., a gunman killed 26 other people, 20 of them children.